FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 import com.inversoft.rest.ClientResponse;

 public class ChangePassword {
   public static void main(String[] args) {
     ApplicationProperties.setupProperties();

-        // Initiating the client
+    // Instantiate the client
     FusionAuthClient client = new FusionAuthClient(ApplicationProperties.getApiKey(),
         ApplicationProperties.getFusionAuthURL());

     // Creating the request object
-        ChangePasswordRequest request = new ChangePasswordRequest("fusionjava@gmail.com", "xxxxxxxxxx", "xxxxxxxxxx");
+    ChangePasswordRequest request = new ChangePasswordRequest("fusionjava@gmail.com", "oldpassword", "newpassword");

-        // Using the returned ClientResponse object
+    // Use the returned ClientResponse object
     ClientResponse<Void, Errors> response = client.changePasswordByIdentity(request);

     if (response.wasSuccessful()) {
       System.out.println("Password change successful");

     } else {
-            // Handling errors
+      // Handle errors
       System.out.println(response.errorResponse);
     }
   }
 }
 ```

 ## Deactivating a user

 To deactivate a user, we'll use the `deactivateUser` method.
-We'll provide the user's ID as a UUID string in the parameter's value.
-Deactivation means they cannot login, which might happen if the credit card they used to sign up for the todo app was declined.
+We'll provide the ID of the user we are deactivating to this method.
+Deactivation means they cannot login, which might happen if the credit card they used to sign up for the Todo app was declined.

 Here is the code: